gholler-sopra/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 ## Description
-Field Encryptor is a Guavus enterprise Accelerator that is used to encrypt the fields present in the input records using a java keystore, which must be present on all nodes of the cluster.
+Field Encryptor is a Guavus Enterprise Accelerator that is used to encrypt the fields present in the input records using a java keystore, which must be present on all nodes of the cluster.

 ## Configuration
-**Fields to Encrypt** Specify the fields to be encrypted; different fields should be separated by commas.
+**Fields to Encrypt:** Specify the fields to be encrypted; different fields should be separated by commas.

 ***Note:*** Only `int`, `long`, `float`, `double`, `string` and `bytes` formats are supported.

-**transformation** Transformation algorithm/mode/padding.
+**transformation:** The transformation algorithm/mode/padding.
 For example, AES/CBC/PKCS5Padding.

-**ivHex** The initialization vector if using CBC mode.
+**ivHex:** The initialization vector if using the CBC mode.

-**keystorePath** Absolute path of the keystore file.
+**keystorePath:** Absolute path of the keystore file.
-If keystore path is configured in property `program.container.dist.jars` of `cdap-site.xml` then the keystore file must be present on both the CDAP master nodes, else the keystore file must be present on every slave node of the cluster.
+If the keystore path is configured in the property `program.container.dist.jars` of `cdap-site.xml`, then the keystore file must be present on both the CDAP master nodes.
+Else, the keystore file must be present on every slave node of the cluster.

-**keystorePassword** The password for the keystore.
+**keystorePassword:** The password for the keystore.

-**keystoreType** The type of keystore.
+**keystoreType:** The type of keystore.
 For example, JKS or JCEKS.

-**keyAlias** The alias of the key to be used in the keystore.
+**keyAlias:** The alias of the key to be used in the keystore.

 **keyPassword** The password for the key to be used in the keystore.

-**Note**: Do not use the sink accelerators that store data in textual format because Field Encryptor converts the field values to `bytes` and the text-based sink accelerators will convert bytes to string at the time of writing the data.
+**Note:**: Do not use sink accelerators that store data in the textual format because Field Encryptor converts the field values to `bytes`, and the text-based sink accelerators will convert bytes to string at the time of writing the data.
 Use any columnar format like ORC, Parquet etc.

 ## Example